csc-training/hip-programming/hipfort/hip/README.md

 # HIPFORT installation
-HIPFORT package at the moment is nto installed on Puhti.
+HIPFORT package at the moment is not installed on Puhti.
 It is straightforward to compile and use it:
 - load `hip` module:
 ```
 module load gcc hip